Pseudobiceros bedfordi: Reproduction

-Like all flatworms in the genus Pseudobiceros, they are hermaphroditic and have two penises.
-During mating, they fence with one another, using their penises, attempting to stab and inject sperm in their opponent, while avoiding being fertilized by their opponent.
-They are able to inseminate their opponent by injecting their sperm into any region of the other's body they are able to penetrate.
-After successfully injecting the other, the spermatozoa stream through their partner's body on their way to ovaries, where they will fertilize the eggs.
+Like all flatworms in the genus Pseudobiceros, this species is hermaphroditic and has two penises.
+During mating, it fences with a conspecific using its penises, attempting to stab and inject sperm in its opponent, while avoiding being fertilized by the other.
+It is able to inseminate its opponent by injecting its sperm into any region of the other's body it is able to penetrate.
+After successfully injecting the other, the spermatozoa stream through the opponent's body on their way to ovaries, where they fertilize the eggs.
 The stream is visible through the body tissue of the worm, appearing as pale streaks, like lightning jags.